John Gillespie

 About gestalt (creative) therapy

-Gestalt was initially developed as an approach to psychotherapy in the 1950s, but has wider applications in other fields that engage with change.
-It was formulated to help people navigate the perennial questions: “why do I always do this when it doesn’t seem to be helping me? “why is this always happening to me?”
+Gestalt was initially developed as an approach to psychotherapy in the 1950s but has wider applications in other fields that engage with change.
+It was formulated to help people navigate the perennial questions: “Why do I always do this when it doesn’t seem to be helping me?
+“Why is this always happening to me?”

 The meaning of the word ‘gestalt’ comes from the German and has the sense of “whole”.
 The gestalt approach’s main insight is to suggest that the worlds we inhabit are the result of adaptations we have made, always for good reason and for the purposes of helping us survive in worlds where there may not have been enough resources and nourishment of the kinds we needed.